 This school checks some of your boxes, but you're not super excited about it.
 Still, though, it's important to be open-minded and give yourself options.
 (I put schools that I wouldn’t put anywhere else on the list in this category.)
 All the schools you ultimately apply to should be ones that you’d be happy to attend if you get accepted!
 So if you could never see yourself happy there—even as a safety school/backup plan—leave it off your list entirely.

 What should you include on your list?

 Universities and colleges, of course!
 I kept basic information on the list so I had a quick facts sheet (you can normally just copy and paste from the college’s admission page or the College Board or CollegeXpress profile).
 Our College Search Spreadsheet Template is a great way to get organized and keep track of all of the factors that are important to you!

-Find all of our content on the college search in our College Admission - The College Search Process section!
+Find more great articles and advice on the college search process in our College Admission section!